kumdonoaa/t-route/readme.md

 # T-Route - Tree-Based Channel Routing

-**Fast, flexible, modular channel routing for the National water model and beyond**:
+**Fast, flexible, modular channel routing for the National Water Model and beyond**:

 T-Route, a dynamic channel routing model, offers a comprehensive solution for river network routing problems.
 It is designed to handle 1-D channel routing challenges in vector-based river network data, such as the USGS's NHDPlus High Resolution dataset, and OGC WaterML 2.0 Surface Hydrology Features (HY_Features) data model used in NextGen framework.